dramasamy/k8s-test/README.md

 - `-parallelTests`: Number of tests within a suite to run in parallel (default: 1)
 - `-kubeconfig`: Path to the kubeconfig file (default: empty string)

+If no `-kubeconfig` option is provided, k8s-test will attempt to use the `KUBECONFIG` environment variable.
+If `KUBECONFIG` is not set, `k8s-test` will use the default `~/.kube/config` file.

 To run `k8s-test`, specify the test suites you want to run and the desired CLI options.
 For example:

 ```